Simversity/literature/docs/components/api.md

 con = BlockingHTTPClient("/tmp/api.sock") #If listening on a Unix Domain Socket. con = BlockingHTTPClient("127.0.0.1:{PORT}") #If listening on a TCP Port of your choice.
 Default is 8000.
 ```

-API is the primary interface to Siminars' Data.

-It is mostly RESTful, barring a few old requests, and most resources can be accessed using GET, PUT, POST & DELETE requests.

 ## Content-Type ##
 The API uses HTTP calls for all communication and only accepts Content-Type: application/javascript as a valid content-type.